canincarlos/LastCatStanding/README.md

 Bootstrap == straightforward, accessible syntax; difficulty centering

 Tailwind == explicit syntax, better grid/centering control - more divs required though; need to create btn classes separately

+I really like Tailwind personally, so let's review the negatives of the framework first.

+1) Decorator tags are "meaningless" i.e. `<h1 class="2xl-text">` and `<h3 class="text-3xl">` are both mechanically accceptable tags and attributes.
+2) You will need to create you own `button` classes, as well as classes for alerts; Tailwind does not provide these out of the box.

+There is another glitch that I've noticed with Bootstap as well; sometimes when setting parameters for varying screensizes, the setting will not display correctly, even though the code is written correctly. *More on this later.*

+Now for what I don't like about Bootstrap ... honestly, I don't really know except that I've been using it since it was released ... and it feels clunky now.
+The buttons and designs are wonderful, the aesthetic is pleasing, and the implementation is often fairly straight-forward.
+It's the centering of objects that always frustrates me; and exactly why I've been leaning more on Tailwind lately.

+The issue with Tailwinds' method of centering, is that objects are centered both horizontelly AND vertically.
+This means that more `<div>` tags are required to position all objects in the layout accordingly.
+More `<div>` tags enable sections to be quarantined, and aligned without affecting other aspects of the layout.